-MENLO PARK, CA—Giving his arms and legs a nice little stretch while reclining in his office chair Thursday afternoon, Mark Zuckerberg, CEO of Facebook, confirmed that he had successfully completed another long day of deciding what people around the world should believe.
+MENLO PARK, CA - Giving his arms and legs a nice little stretch while reclining in his office chair Tuesday afternoon, Mark Zuckerberg, CEO of Facebook, confirmed that he had successfully completed another long day of deciding what people around the world should believe.

 "It's hard work, dictating which worldviews are acceptable and which are not.
 But someone has to do it," he said.
 "We can't just let people consume whatever they want."

 At publishing time, Zuckerberg confirmed that he was smothering the reach of this very article.